Why I had surgery: a trans activist shares her experience

 By Keili González

-The idea of having boobs started around 2009, during those "crazy" outings with my fellow queer, femme, cis, trans, and transgender friends.
-Having escaped from my mother and father—I say that because I wasn't yet of legal age—I would end up at the house of a friend who, at the time, was one of the few who was financially independent, lived alone, and managed her own time.
-There, I could do my thing without having to explain myself.
-Production was the most beautiful collective moment, where we recommended clothes to each other, applied makeup, stuffed every bra that fit our bodies, and measured our plunging necklines.
-The "trago," the drink, was the intermediary for hugs, jokes, laughter, and advice on how to handle ourselves if we came across a violent man: these were always a common occurrence in the spaces where we hung out.
-These were also tense encounters, because there were plenty of obvious moments of monogamy as a synonym for love.
-We were known for "hopscotch," jealousy, and what a mess it would cause if one of us went too far.[READ ALSO: When being trans “shows” ]
+The idea of getting breast implants started around 2009, during those "wild" outings with my gay friends—women, cis people, trans women, and transvestites.
+I'd sneak out of my parents' sight—I say "outside" because I wasn't yet of legal age—and go to the house of a friend who, at that time, was one of the few who was financially independent, lived alone, and managed her own time.
+There, I could do whatever I wanted without having to explain myself.
+The production was the most beautiful collective moment, where we recommended clothes to each other, did our makeup, stuffed every bra that came our way, and measured our plunging necklines.
+The "drink," the beverage, was the intermediary for hugs, jokes, laughter, and advice on how to handle ourselves if we ran into a violent man: they were never lacking in the places we frequented.
+They were also tumultuous encounters, because there were plenty of moments where monogamy was explicitly equated with love.
+We were "marking the playing field," we were jealous, and what a mess would erupt if someone "stepped a step.".[READ ALSO: When being trans “shows” ]

-On one of those outings, attentive to how men looked at my companions, I began to feel ashamed of my body, of what I understood as the standard for being a woman.
-Ah yes, woman!
-It was far from my control to think of myself within the transvestite identity.
-I had never asked myself what kind of woman I was talking about.
-Back then, I only analyzed what I understood as the construction of that category.
-I was 16, had never been in a relationship, and needed to find an explanation: maybe it was the boobs that were the problem.“I was one of the privileged ones”
+On one of those outings, noticing how the men looked at my female companions, I began to feel ashamed of my body, of what I understood as the standard of being a woman.
+Oh yes, a woman!
+The thought of myself as a transvestite was far from my mind.
+I had never questioned what kind of woman I was talking about.
+Back then, I only analyzed what I conceived as the construction of that category.
+She was 16, had never been in a relationship, and needed to find an explanation: maybe it was her breasts that were the problem.“I was one of the privileged ones”

-My activism at that time was territorial but not academic.
-I lacked the tools to think about myself theoretically, or perhaps I found it complex.
-A desire was at stake, and I had to find the cause of my discomfort.
-First, I could rule out the possibility that it wasn't due to a need forced to comply with stereotypes.
-I wasn't in the brothel system.
-I wasn't forced to undergo a bodily change in order to earn a few filthy pesos, pay a pension, have clean sheets, and a hot plate of food.
+My activism at that time was territorial, not academic.
+I lacked the tools to think theoretically about myself, or perhaps it was too complex for me.
+A desire was at stake, and I had to find the cause of my unease.
+First of all, I could rule out that it wasn't out of necessity, forced by stereotypes.
+I wasn't in the prostitution system.
+I wasn't forced to change my body to earn a few dirty pesos, pay rent, have clean sheets, and a hot meal.
 I was one of the privileged few who hadn't been kicked out of her home.
-There were two possible answers to why I wanted breasts.
-The first was because I still thought of myself in a binary way.
-And the second was a sexual and emotional need.
-In the midst of the debate over the Gender Identity Law, there was still no comprehensive access to healthcare, and I didn't have the financial means to undergo surgery in the private sector.[READ ALSO: When the limit of feminism is trans femininities ]
+There were two possibilities that could explain why I wanted breasts.
+The first was that I still thought of myself in a binary way.
+And the second was due to a sexual and emotional need.
+In the midst of the debate over the Gender Identity Law, there was still no comprehensive access to healthcare and I did not have the financial means to have surgery in the private sector.[READ ALSO: When the limit of feminism is trans femininities ]

-In early 2011, I began to campaign and debate among friends and activists.
-It was generally argued that we had to pay for our name change with our bodies.
-This led me to wonder: Where was our freedom?
-Where was our power to decide?
-That was the prevailing discourse in my context; but I wanted to be on my own terms, not what they intended.
-Two years later, under a different legal framework, with the passing of Gender Identity Law 26.743, I met Gustavo Terra at the only hospital in Nogoyá, the city where I live.
-There, after many battles, people in prostitution were able to consult and receive care from a gynecologist, now a dear friend, named Gustavo Terra.Questions and contradictions
+In early 2011, I began to get involved in activism and debate with friends and fellow activists.
+The general consensus was that we had to pay with our bodies to change our names.
+This led me to wonder: where did that leave our freedom?
+Where did that leave our power to decide?
+That was the prevailing discourse in my community; but I wanted to be who I was, on my own terms, not what they wanted me to be.
+Two years later, under a different legal framework, with the approval of Law 26.743 on Gender Identity, I met Gustavo Terra in the only hospital in Nogoyá, the city where I live.
+There, after many battles, people in situations of prostitution were able to consult and receive care from an obstetrician-gynecologist, today a dear friend named Gustavo Terra.Questions and contradictions

-When I read the note from the trans activist Violeta Alegre, where she reflects on the expressions “Se te nota” or “No se te nota,” I began to think about the surgical, hormonal, and aesthetic practices that we transvestites, transgender, and transsexual people undergo and are subjected to.
-First of all, I felt the need to ask myself why I had breast surgery, knowing that it wasn't a necessity and considering that there shouldn't be a cause for it beyond my desires.
-Secondly, I encountered the contradiction, when undergoing surgery, of not reproducing hegemonic models or stereotypes, understanding that the trans-woman category is not unitary, exclusive, or uncomplicated, since there is no single way to be one.
-Third and finally, I considered reviewing my privileges gained through militancy and activism, which, to a certain extent, made it possible for me to have greater integration, reach, and economic sustainability to undergo the intervention.
+When I read trans activist's note Violeta Alegre, where she reflects on the expressions "It shows" or "It doesn't show," made me start thinking about the surgical, hormonal, and aesthetic practices that we transvestites, transgender people, and transsexuals undergo and submit to.
+Firstly, I felt the need to ask myself why I had breast surgery, being clear that it was not a necessity and considering that there did not have to be a cause that generated it beyond my desires.
+Secondly, I encountered the contradiction, when I had the operation, of not reproducing hegemonic models or stereotypes, understanding that the trans-trava category is not unitary, exclusionary and without complications, since there is no single way to be it.
+Third and lastly, I considered reviewing the privileges I had gained through militancy and activism, which, to some extent, allowed me to have greater integration, reach, and economic sustainability to carry out the intervention.

 Hormonal treatment

-At my first appointment, I discussed the idea of starting hormone therapy to gradually develop breasts.
-I told her I'd already tried it with another healthcare professional, but this time I wanted ongoing follow-up.
-The treatment consisted of breast enlargement, as well as a reduction in facial hair growth, fat accumulation in the hips, improved skin and hair, and more.
-But there were also adverse effects: decreased sex drive, impotence, possible heart problems, infertility, and mood instability.
-These were situations I had to reconsider before continuing.Biology is not destiny
+During my initial consultation, I suggested starting hormone therapy to gradually develop breasts.
+I explained that I had already had attempts with another healthcare professional, but this time I wanted ongoing follow-up.
+The treatment involved breast development, as well as reducing facial hair growth, fat accumulation in the hips, and improving skin and hair, among other benefits.
+However, there were also adverse effects: decreased libido, impotence, potential heart problems, infertility, and mood swings.
+These were factors I had to reconsider before continuing.Biology is not destiny

-My time at the university, combined with my activism and feminism as a way of life, allowed me to critically analyze hormonal therapy and medicine as a discipline that normalizes bodies.
-The concept of freedom reappeared there.
-I began to struggle with the postulates of biology and its alignment of sex, gender, and sexuality.
-I needed to face an identity within my own standards, which meant confronting the biological discourse and moving away from what society expected of my body, my anatomy, and physiology, because I defend the position that biology is not a destiny.[READ ALSO: “Transphobia is not a phobia: it is not a disease” ]
+My time at university, combined with my activism and feminism as a way of life, allowed me to critically analyze hormone therapy and medicine as a discipline that normalizes bodies.
+It was there that the concept of freedom reappeared.
+I began to grapple with the tenets of biology and its framework of sex, gender, and sexuality.
+I needed to confront an identity based on my own standards, which meant challenging the biological discourse and distancing myself from what society expected of my body, my anatomy, and physiology, because I defend the position that..
+Biology is not a destiny.[READ ALSO: “Transphobia is not a phobia: it is not an illness” ]

-But I couldn't stop thinking about the freedom, the power, and the decision-making power of my colleagues to opt for hormonal treatments that involve physiological and anatomical changes.A memory
+But I couldn't stop thinking about the freedom, the power, and the decision-making of my colleagues to choose to undergo certain hormonal treatments that involved physiological and anatomical changes.A memory

-When I was a child, there was no comprehensive sexuality education for everyone.
-The settings and spaces I participated in, which were admittedly very few, were characterized by exclusion and generally sought to confine me to heterosexual norms.
-This has not been completely reversed today, despite the progress made.
-I wonder if there was anything in my childhood that had to do with my fear of showing my torso, my tiny breasts, and I remember that there was.
+When I was a girl, comprehensive sex education for everyone didn't exist.
+The environments and spaces I was part of, which were very few, were exclusionary and generally sought to confine me to heterosexual norms.
+This hasn't completely changed today, despite the progress made.
+I wonder if there was anything in my childhood that had to do with my fears of showing my torso, my tiny breasts, and I remember that there was.
 It was a summer afternoon with my family.
-During the humid summers, when the heat was at its peak, my mother, father, and siblings would "shoot" in the stream.
-There were no public pools, and if there were, we couldn't afford to go.
-My father, who used to go hunting and fishing in the countryside, knew some places where we could spend those hot days and share a picnic.[ALSO READ: A documentary about the transition of Laerte, Brazil's most famous cartoonist ]
+In the humid summers, when the heat was at its peak, my mother, father, siblings, and I would "shoot" at the stream; there were no public swimming pools, and if there were, we couldn't afford to go.
+My father, who used to go to the countryside for hunting and fishing, knew some places where we could spend those hot days and share a day in the countryside.[READ ALSO: A documentary about the transition of Laerte, Brazil's most famous cartoonist ]

-Behind the cemetery, on the way to the Montoya district, in a field a little over two kilometers from the "Petizo" Mill, known in the city, the stream runs.
-There's a culvert there; it was one of the two or three places we used to go.
-I reminisce about that day that marked me, because it reflects the freedom that came with my breasts.
-I struggled to take off my shirt, a sign that there was already some "history" with my boobs.
-At home, I did it under pressure because I was sure to get challenged or teased.
+Behind the cemetery, on the road to the Montoya district, in a field a little over two kilometers from what's known in town as the "Petizo" Mill, the stream flows.
+There's a ford there; it was one of the two or three places we used to go.
+I look back on that day that marked me, because it reflects the freedom that involved my breasts.
+I found it difficult to take off my shirt, a sign that there was already some "history" surrounding my breasts.
+At home, I did it under pressure because I was sure that some scolding or teasing would get me.
 That day was different.
-I remember wandering away from my family to a place where the stream wasn't deep.
-I shamelessly took off my shirt and entered the water, diving in and smiling.
-For almost half an hour, I was there, enjoying that moment where I felt like nothing I'd ever felt before.
+I remember wandering off from my family to a shallow spot in the stream.
+I shamelessly took off my shirt and waded into the water, submerging myself and smiling.
+I stayed there for almost half an hour, savoring that moment where I felt like never before.
 It doesn't seem like a momentous event, but for me it was.
-Happiness, that freedom that lasted an instant.
-I was me without fear, without my body subjected to my own opinions.
+Happiness, that freedom that lasted for an instant.
+I was myself without fear, my body no longer subject to the dictates of appearances.

 The surgery

-The surgery was performed on April 20th at the San Martín Hospital in Paraná, after several months of paperwork.
-The government guaranteed the surgery and hospitalization, but not the supplies such as prosthetics and medications.
+The surgery took place on April 20th at the San Martín Hospital in Paraná, after several months of paperwork.
+The state covered the surgery and hospitalization, but not the necessary supplies like prostheses and medications.
 Despite the laws, I am aware that we are living in a very harsh social, economic, and political context.
-The policies of Mauricio Macri at the national level and Gustavo Bordet at the provincial level have exacerbated violence.
+The policies of Mauricio Macri at the national level and Gustavo Bordet at the provincial level have exacerbated the violence.
 There is a lack of access to justice and the healthcare system.
-Transvestites are among the most affected.
+Trans women are among the most affected.
 Today, more than a month and a half after that day, what do I think and how do I feel?
-It's a process, not a contradiction; it has to do with my future, which was collective and consequently reflects the "proudly transgender me."
-Because I was once a child, I deconstructed it, abandoned it, and went through other processes of identity construction.[READ ALSO: When the Medical System Violates the Rights of LGBT People ]
+It's a process, not a contradiction; it has to do with my journey, which was collective and consequently reflects the "proudly trans me."
+Because I was once a boy, I deconstructed that identity, I abandoned it, and I went through other processes of identity construction.[READ ALSO: When the medical system violates the rights of LGBT people ]

 SUPPORT US